linpengcheng/PurefunctionPipelineDataflow/README.md

 from cash flow to medical angiography, from myth to Transformers, from the missile's "Fire-and-Forget" technology to Boeing aircraft pulse production line technology.

+After I created the "Warehouse/Workshop Model", I became enlightened and achieved what Confucius said, "My Tao is consistent."
+That is: My doctrine can be connected by a fundamental principle (or ideology).
+Throughout human history:
+- There are very few people who can use a fundamental principle (or ideology) to penetrate an industry theoretical system.
+- Fewer people can use a fundamental principle (or ideology) to penetrate multiple industry theoretical systems.
+- It is even rarer to be able to prove this fundamental principle (or ideology) with a mathematical model.
+- A person who enables elementary school children to understand this fundamental principle (or ideology).
+Only me.
+Therefore, my theory is the closest to the "Tao" theory.

 In traditional Chinese culture, there is an unremitting pursuit of the ultimate grand unification (Tao).
 There are countless people who know this concept, but in history, only a few people have achieved creative results.
 They all have a strong imagination, creativity and understanding.